weestack/Rust-QuantTrader/README.md

 ---

 ## Roadmap and TODO's
+- [ ] Store Portfolio values and daily values as Dataframe in some extraction, to make it faster for final data crunching
 - [ ] Refactor the **backtesting module** for better performance and modularity.
-- [ ] Implement candle streaming
+- [ ] Implement candle streaming.
--
+- [ ] Implement TA library and double top and bottom as the first patterns.
 - [ ] Add more exchange integrations (e.g., Kraken, Binance).

 ---